microbiomedatahub/microbiome-datahub/docs/about.md

 ## Microbiome Datahub Project Team

-The construction and maintenance of Microbiome Datahub is a collaborative effort by the following members:
+The construction and maintenance of Microbiome Datahub is a collaborative effort of the following members:

 - **Dr. Hiroshi Mori** (Project Head): Department of Informatics, National Institute of Genetics, Japan.
 - **Dr. Takatomo Fujisawa**: DDBJ, National Institute of Genetics, Japan.